pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 # Tierion Hash API

 Tierion Hash API is simple.
-You only have to send your email and password to get a token that you must include in all requests.
-Next, you submit the token to get a receipt ID, which you use to get the [Blockchain Receipt](https://tierion.com/docs#blockchain-receipts) about ten minutes later.
+First, you have to send your email and password to get a token that you must include in all requests.
+Next, you submit the token to get a receipt ID, which you'll use to get the [Blockchain Receipt](https://tierion.com/docs#blockchain-receipts) about ten minutes later.

-With Block Subscription there's no need to check constantly for the receipt, a callback will alert you when a block of hashes has been processed and the corresponding receipts have been generated.
+With Block Subscriptions there's no need to check constantly for the receipt, a callback will alert you when a block of hashes has been processed and the corresponding receipts have been generated.

-This is a [REST API](http://www.restapitutorial.com/), luckily, Tierion offers [a client library for Node.js](https://github.com/Tierion/hashapi-lib-node) that makes thing easier.
+This is a [REST API](http://www.restapitutorial.com/).
+Luckily, Tierion offers [a client library for Node.js](https://github.com/Tierion/hashapi-lib-node) that makes things easier.

 There are only two tricky parts when using this Block Subscription:
 - To authenticate the Block Subscription callback we have to access the request raw body.
-- Block Subscriptions are not automatically deleted after a certain number of failed requests, they live indefinitely, so we have to manage their creation and update on our side.
+- Block Subscriptions are not automatically deleted after a certain number of failed requests, they live indefinitely, so we have to manage their creation and update them on our side.

 Let's start by creating the `server.js` file with a standard Express configuration with EJS as the template engine:
 ```javascript